Types of Transistors

 There are many different types of transistors and they each vary in their characteristics and each have their own advantages and disadvantages.

-Below is a list of the various types of transistors; we will go over the characteristics that make them each up:
+Below we show a list of the various types of transistors; we will go over the characteristics that make them each up.

 Bipolar Junction Transistors